What to Do After a Car Accident If You Don't Have Insurance

-Most states require drivers to have automobile insurance as a condition of registering a car or motorcycle.
-But if you live in the few states that do not have this requirement, or if you let your automobile insurance lapse, and you get into a car accident, what will happen after the accident depends on who is at fault for the accident and whether you live in a “no-fault” state.
+Most states require drivers to have automobile insurance as a condition of registering a car.
+But if you live in one of the few states that do not have this requirement, or if you let your automobile insurance lapse, and you get into a car accident, what will happen after the accident depends on who is at fault for the crash and whether you live in a “no-fault” car insurance state.
 (Learn more about car insurance laws in your state in our State Car Insurance Laws section.)

 If the Other Driver Is at Fault in a "Fault" State